• Menu

 Montana in the winter is an entirely different experience, Kalispell included.
 With frozen lakes, white mountaintops, and everything dusted in snow, winter opens up a whole new cache of activities in Kalispell.

 And unlike in the summer, you won’t be fighting with hordes of tourists or paying out the nose for the chance to enjoy its beauty (many Kalispell hotels offer rates of under $75 this time of year!).
+Not only that, but some of Montana’s best Airbnbs for winter are located in this area.
 So pack your warm clothes, and get ready to experience the magic of Kalispell in the winter.

 Ice skate outside at Woodland Park.